ClearIAS has conceptualised the TTT Approach to clear IAS – which includes 3 Ts – Text-books, Test Series, and Techniques.

 Earlier you realise this, the better.

 If you need a single source from which all the ‘3Ts’ can be accessed, download and install the ClearIAS Learning App.
-This will save a lot of time and effort of yours.
+This will save you a lot of time and effort of yours.

-ClearIAS will be adding more resources under the broad umbrella of TTT Approach in the coming days as well.
+ClearIAS will be adding more resources under the broad umbrella of the TTT Approach in the coming days as well.

 Let me know your thoughts in the comments section.
 Thank you for reading.
 All the best!